reactioncommerce/docs/docs/share-code-between-plugins.md

 }
 ```

-> Note: The plugin that calls the functions must document what arguments it will provide and what return value and/or side effects it expects.
+> **Note**: The plugin that calls the functions must document what arguments it will provide and what return value and/or side effects it expects.

 ## Queries and mutations